 Sights & Attractions

-Top things to see and do at Dubai's Bluewaters Island
+Top 10 attractions at Dubai's stunning Bluewaters Island

-Live like a king at Caesars Palace Dubai
+Live like an emperor at Caesars Palace Dubai

-The only other Caesars Palace property besides the one in Las Vegas can be found at Bluewaters.
-The hotel lives up to its regal legacy with fine hospitality and premium facilities – think pristine pools, a signature spa, dedicated kids club and fine dining restaurants.
-The rooms are all wonderful but take our advice and book a suite for complimentary butler service.
+Bluewaters is home to the only Caesars Palace besides the original in Las Vegas – and it lives up to its legendary imperial legacy.
+One of Dubai's best resort, it offers superb hospitality and premium facilities – think pristine pools, a signature spa, dedicated kids club and fine dining restaurants.
+The rooms are all wonderful – but if you can, take our advice and book a suite for complimentary butler service.
 Gordon Ramsay's Hell's Kitchen is undoubtedly one of the can’t-miss culinary highlights here.

 Marvel at the record-breaking Ain Dubai

 Bluewaters is the proud home of the world's tallest and largest observation wheel, Ain Dubai.
-The incredible structure stands tall at 250m, surpassing the London Eye, Singapore Flyer and even the High Roller in Las Vegas.
-One full rotation aboard lasts nearly 40 minutes, so you’ll have plenty of time to spot Dubai's most famous landmarks, as well as enjoy elevated dining and customisable fun.
-Temporarily closed for renovation.
+The incredible structure stands at 250m tall, surpassing the London Eye, Singapore Flyer and even the High Roller in Las Vegas.
+Even while the wheel is closed for renovation it's still a stunning sight, and has quickly become one of Dubai's most famous landmarks.
+No visit to Bluewaters is complete without taking in Ain Dubai – but don't worry, you literally can't miss it.
+Ain Dubai is temporarily closed for renovation.

 It’s always sunny at Cove Beach